-The Little Buddies children’s mental health program is where children become enthralled in our interactive story brought to life by our furry woodland creatures.
+The Little Buddies children’s kindness program is where children become enthralled in our interactive story brought to life by our furry woodland creatures.
+Teaching them how to be kind to themselves and others, using a visual tool a Buddy Bench.

 Kin the thoughtful fox.